rednaks/vim-split-term/README.md

 ## Licence

-    vim-split_term - a NeoVim plugin open new terminal in a splitted window.
+    vim-split-term - a NeoVim plugin open new terminal in a splitted window.

-    Copyright (C) 2015 Alexandre BM
+    Copyright (C) 2019 Skander BM
     All rights reserved.

     Redistribution and use in source and binary forms, with or without